wp-plugins/cart66-cloud/readme.txt

 PCI Compliance is a set of requirements that your business needs to meet in order to accept credit card payments.
 If you are using Cart66 Cloud for your e-commerce, then your website is PCI compliant.
 If you are not using Cart66 Cloud then you need to handle all of the PCI requirements on your own.
 Becoming PCI compliant on your own is very expensive and challenging.
 For more information about PCI compliance, see [What you need to know about PCI compliance](http://cart66.com/blog/what-you-need-to-know-about-pci-compliance/ "PCI Compliance").

 == Changelog ==

+= 2.0 - 3/17/2015 =

+- New: Product catalog with unlimited categories
+- New: Product image gallery
+- New: Product post type
+- New: Product pages automatically created when products are created
+- New: Improved communication with secure dashboard
+- New: Easily duplicate products with one click
+- New: Customize button text for each product
+- New: Taxamo integration to handle new VAT requirements
+- New: Hurricane affiliate software integration
+- New: Page templates available for theme developers
+- Changed: Membership access managed in new free Cart66 Members add-on
+- Changed: Code refactored to meet WordPress coding standards

 = 1.7.3 - 8/7/2014 =